leonidasdev/carbon-footprint-calculator/README.md

 ## License

-This project is covered by the repository LICENSE file.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](./LICENSE) file for details.

 ## Support